pimcore/pimcore/pimcore/lib/Pimcore/Bundle/EcommerceFrameworkBundle/doc/home.markdown

-The OnlineShop plugin is a general framework that adds E-Commerce functionality to Pimcore.
+The EcommerceFramework bundle is a general framework that adds E-Commerce functionality to Pimcore.
 It's most important features are:
 - Product Index, Product Listings and Filter Services
 - Functionality for implementing carts